Rbsann/tictactoe/README.md

 I just googled "App Engine Python getting started".
 In case anyone's wondering when you stop Googling basic stuff."

 Quote above stolen from tweeter.

+Pretty basic example of react tic tac toe.
+Done in less than 30 minutes.
+I got the style from google